 Connect the wires coming out of your wall to the screws on the back of your Video Doorbell.
 Either wire can connect to either screw.
 The order doesn’t matter.
 Your Video Doorbell is compatible with doorbell systems supplying 8-24 volts AC, 50mA, at 50 or 60Hz, 40VA max.

 Tip: If wiring directly to a doorbell transformer, connect a 25 ohm, 50W wirewound resistor in series with one of the doorbell wires to protect your Video Doorbell.

 Note: Do not connect to a DC transformer, halogen or lighting transformer, or intercom.

 Step Seven: Place your Ring Video Doorbell over the holes

 Don't forget to remove the level tool from the front of the device.

-Feed all the wires (and the wire nuts if you used them) into your wall and secure your Ring Doorbell on the wall.
+Feed all the wires (and the wire nuts if you used them) into your wall and secure your doorbell onto the wall.
 Be sure you use all four included screws.